helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 ### Supported archetypes

-The new V2 archetype will be compatible, however we do want to keep publishing the current set of Maven compatible archetypes such as `bare` and `quickstart`.
+The main archetype will be compatible, however we do want to keep publishing the current set of Maven compatible archetypes such as `bare` and `quickstart`.
 These consist of an entry-point that defines presets and invokes the main archetype.

-Support for a custom URL handler `mvn://` will be added to reference the V2 archetype from the local repository:
+Support for a custom URL handler `mvn://` will be added to reference the main archetype from the local repository:
  - `<exec url="mvn:groupId:artifactId:version/helidon-archetype.xml"/>`

 E.g. for `quickstart-se`: